getfem/getfem/doc/sphinx/source/userdoc/model_continuation.rst

 are returned in the variables ``U``, ``lambda`` and ``T_U``, ``T_lambda``.
 Step size to the next prediction is returned in ``h``.

-For a complete example of use, you can see the test programs ``tests/test_continuation.cc``, ``interface/tests/matlab/demo_continuation.m`` or ``interface/src/scilab/demos/demo_continuation.sce``.
+For a complete example of use, see the test programs ``tests/test_continuation.cc``, ``interface/tests/matlab/demo_continuation.m`` or ``interface/src/scilab/demos/demo_continuation.sce``.